-Site Ref Site Name Proposed Use Suitability Conclusion Conclusion ST18/1 Land To North Of Teresa Road Housing Considered unsuitable for development Highway Transport & Access: There is no direct access available to the site, would need to provide access through adjacent third party land.
+Site Ref Site Name Proposed Use Suitability Conclusion Conclusion ST18/1 Land To North Of Teresa Road Housing Considered unsuitable for developmentHighway Transport & Access: There is no direct access available to the site, would need to provide access through adjacent third party land.
 The site is not very well related to the built up area of Stalham or the town centre.
 Acceptable walking distance to schools and services.
-There are limited public transport options available from the site.
-Environmental: Large arable field with limited boundary treatment.
+There are limited public transport options available from the site.Environmental: Large arable field with limited boundary treatment.
 The site consists of Grade 1 agricultural land.
-Landscape and Townscape: Located within the Settled Farmland as defined in the Landscape Character Assessment (LCA), the site shares some of these characteristics.
-It is visible and prominent in the landscape and development would be a pronounced and obvious extension into the countryside beyond the current confines of the town.
-Development would have an adverse impact on the landscape and townscape.
-Other: It is in Flood Zone 1, with small risk of surface water flooding.
-No utilities or contamination issues.
 Not Preferred This site is prominent in the landscape and poorly integrated with the existing town.
 Development of this site would extend into the open countryside and would have a greater impact on the quality of the landscape than the preferred sites and includes a larger area of high grade agricultural land.
 It is also further from the town centre and schools and there is no possibility of creating suitable access.
 The site is not considered to be suitable for development.
 The preferred sites can deliver sufficient housing for Stalham.
-ST19 Land Adjacent Ingham Road Housing Considered unsuitable for development Highway Transport & Access: Access off Ingham Road is considered to be acceptable by NCC Highways.
+ST19 Land Adjacent Ingham Road Housing Considered unsuitable for development Highway Transport &amp; Access : Access off Ingham Road is considered to be acceptable by NCC Highways.
 There are footways available along one side of Ingham Road into Stalham town centre.
 Acceptable walking distance to schools and services.
 Environmental: Large arable field with hedgerow along southern boundary and some mature trees along Ingham Road.
 The site consists of Grade 1 agricultural land.
 Landscape and Townscape: The site is located within the Settled Farmland as defined in the Landscape Character Assessment (LCA).
 The landscape is characterised by moderately long views over flat arable landscapes.
 The site is visible in the countryside.
 Development of the whole site would be pronounced and obvious extension into the countryside beyond the current confines of the town which could have an adverse impact on landscape.
 Other: Flood Zone 1, risk of ground water flooding.
 No utilities or contamination issues.
 Not Preferred Part of the site is considered suitable for allocation and has been identified as a preferred option ST19/A. Site ST19 comprises a larger area of high grade agricultural land which encroaches into the open countryside, development could adversely affect the character of the area.
 The preferred sites including site SH19/A can deliver sufficient housing for Stalham.